dev-wd/dev-wd.github.io/_swift/2019-11-24-tableview-rxswift-example.md

 As you know, Tableview reuses cell for memory saving.
 That's why you must erase cell data.

-It's not ciritial on this, but critial issue for example3 like the case erasing cell.
+It's not critial on this, but critial issue for example3 like the case erasing cell.

 Also, you should 'prepareForReuse' on your cell like below.